 Skin Cancer Excision & Repair

-Unfortunately up to 50% of Australians will develop a skin cancer at some point in their life.
+Unfortunately, up to 50% of Australians will develop skin cancer at some point in their life.
 Most of these skin cancers occur on the head, face and neck.

-Dr Wilcsek specialises in treating the "mask area" area around the eyes.
+A/Prof Wilcsek specialises in treating the "mask area" around the eyes.
 This area includes the upper and lower eyelids and extends over the eyebrows onto the forehead, the temples and cheeks.

 The eyelids are complicated structures having seven separate layers each with its own function.
 The eyelids must have a soft inner lining and a skin surface as well as the ability to open to allow vision and closure to protect the eye.